 It is a long thin space dominated by floor to ceiling windows on one side.

 The space features strong use of wood, which I found attractive.
-This 45 second video gives a full panoramic view of the space (note that I am literally the only guest):

 Apart from a selection of pastries and cookies which are out on display, all food is cooked to order.
 You are given a menu – click to enlarge:

 As you can see, the breakfast offering has a variety of hot and cold items, from a ‘plated’ hot breakfast (presumably something like a full English) through to lighter items like fruit and yoghurts.
 There are separate menus for lunch and dinner which I didn’t see.